-Note that each point $z\in \srg_e(\sysp)$ mixes both of the incremental gain and phase information contained in $\sysp$.
-As a consequence, an underlying idea behind the separation condition \eqref{eq: hard_SRG_separation} on the two hard SRGs is \emph{separation of the gain and phase information} contained in $\sysp$ and that in $\sysc$.
+Each point $z\in \srg_e(\sysp)$ mixes both of the incremental gain and phase information contained in $\sysp$.
+As a consequence, an underlying idea behind the separation condition \eqref{eq: hard_SRG_separation} on the hard SRGs is \emph{separation} of the \emph{gain} and \emph{phase} information contained in $\sysp$ and that in $\sysc$.
 This drives us to establish the proof of Theorem~\ref{thm: hardSG} from a gain and phase perspective, which is divided into three scenarios by partitioning input-output trajectory-wise pairs in the feedback loop.
-They are in essence the incremental small-gain pair, the incremental large-gain pair, and the incremental small-phase pair.
-Such a proof is \emph{new} and \emph{completely different} from the proof of the existing soft SRG separation result \cite[Th.~2]{Chaffey:21j}.
+They are in essence the incremental small-gain pair, large-gain pair, and small-phase pair.
+This proof is \emph{new} and \emph{different} from the proof of the existing soft SRG separation result \cite[Th.~2]{Chaffey:21j}.

-\begin{remark} In Theorem~\ref{thm: hardSG}, when the premise that $\sysp$ is stable is removed, it has been shown in the proof of Theorem~\ref{thm: hardSG}, cf. \eqref{eq: thm1_oneside}, that the feedback mappings $d_1\mapsto u_1$ and $d_1\mapsto y_2$ are still stable when the hard separation \eqref{eq: hard_SRG_separation} holds.
-Such a stability result is weaker than Theorem~\ref{thm: hardSG}, but it may be considered to be more practical in applications.
-For example, it has been shown from a mass-spring passivity example \cite[Exmp.~2.2.17]{Van:17} that the velocity of the mass $y_2$ converges to zero while the spring force $y_1$ converges to a nonzero constant which is not in $\lt$. \end{remark}

-It is worth noting that in Theorem~\ref{thm: hardSG}, the feedback structure with the second external input $d_2=0$ is considered; see also \cite[p.~181]{Desoer:75}.
+A technical assumption in Theorem~\ref{thm: hardSG} is worthy of discussion.
+The feedback structure with the second external input $d_2=0$ is considered; see also \cite[p.~181]{Desoer:75}.
 Investigating such a structure is often sufficient \cite{Megretski:97} in comparison to exploring $\gof$ with both $d_1$ and $d_2$.
-Particularly, for $\gof$, where $\sysc$ is a linear bounded system, the effect of the input $d_2$ in the feedback loop of can be included in that of the input $d_1$, as elaborated in \cite[Sec.~8]{Jonsson:01}.
+Particularly, for $\gof$, where $\sysc$ is a linear bounded system, the effect of the input $d_2$ in the feedback loop can be included in that of the input $d_1$, as elaborated in \cite[Sect.~8]{Jonsson:01}.
 For this case, stability of $\gof$ is equivalent to that of $\gof$ with $d_2=0$.
 How to extend Theorem~\ref{thm: hardSG} to accommodate the second input remains open and deserves further exploration.
 The technical difficulty lies in generalizing the proof of the small-phase pair in Case \ref{item: thm_proof_angle}.